luish000/cube-summation/README.md

 # Single responsibility principle

 The single responsibility principle is a computer programming principle that states that every module or class should have responsibility over a single part of the functionality provided by the software, and that responsibility should be entirely encapsulated by the class.
 All its services should be narrowly aligned with that responsibility.
-Robert C. Martin expresses the principle as, "A class should have only one reason to change
+Robert C. Martin expresses the principle as, "A class should have only one reason to change".